alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 4.md

 #### Update your web app

 In this section, we’ll update the web app with the parameters needed for app-to-app account linking.
-1. Navigate to your web app repository which you cloned in the prerequisite lab.
+1. Navigate to your web app repository which you created in the prerequisite lab.
 2. Click on the **src** folder and then select **aws-params.js** file

 ![image](https://user-images.githubusercontent.com/83840078/167223796-866048de-4274-42b0-abe1-be46263da24f.png)